 You’ve got a talented, creative staff, so collaboration should happen spontaneously, right?
 Not exactly.
 Just as a body in motion tends to remain on its current course, a lot of professionals prefer to work alone and will continue doing so unless they’re actively encouraged to collaborate.
 Your team won’t reach its full potential without collaboration, and you have to rally them to work together.

 Collaboration can improve document management in a number of ways:

-- Content Creation — Blogs and articles are extremely effective tools for helping to market any organization.
+- Content Creation — Blogs and articles are extremely effective knowledge management tools for helping to market any organization.
 Quality improves when employees partner with each other on content creation.
 If you have the right software, content collaboration and document management can both occur within the same virtual space.